 This Economic Assessment uses 2014 data because the survey of businesses at the airport gathered 2014 employment, salary, and spending data.
-Year 2014 is the most up-to- date, complete set of information available.
+Year 2014 is the data set used by the Master Plan.

 Freight & Mail

 Arriving and Departing Air Freight in 2014, by Top Juneau - City Pairs